-Retrieve the TxDb or EnsDb associated with a SummarizedExperiment the SummarizedExperiment a database object
+Retrieve the TxDb or EnsDb associated with a SummarizedExperiment retrieveDb(se)

 SummarizedExperiment objects returned by tximeta have associated TxDb or EnsDb databases which are cached locally and used to perform various metadata related tasks.
 This helper function retrieves the database itself for the user to perform any additional operations.